What’s New on Highway 50:

 Wrights Lake

-Wrights Lake is closed for the season.
+Wrights Lake area is closed.

 Bear Canisters Required in Desolation Wilderness